 This Detective Pikachu article contains spoilers.
-You can read our spoiler-free review of the film here.

 You’re forgiven if you thought that Detective Pikachu was just one big joke when it was first announced, but now that the movie is finally here, we can confirm that Detective Pikachu is much more than a questionable cash-in on one of the biggest video game franchises of all-time.

 Yes, Detective Pikachu is a solid standalone movie, but it best serves as a tribute to the wonderful world of Pokemon as well as the fans who helped turn a little Game Boy game into a phenomenon the likes of which nobody had ever quite seen before.
 Detective Pikachu is a visual feast that will overwhelm even the most hardcore of Pokemon fans as they try to identify every reference, callback, and Easter eggs.